kishanrajput23/Hacktoberfest-2022/README.md

-# Please do not contribute in this repository as it's excluded from Hacktoberfest 2022
+# Please do not contribute in this repository as it has been excluded from Hacktoberfest 2022

 ![image](https://user-images.githubusercontent.com/70385488/193384317-b439dfe2-d313-49f7-9aca-81bd5de699b2.png)